Roobashini/M2-EmbSys/Case study/Digital Camera/Readme.md

 ![image](https://user-images.githubusercontent.com/68070984/155295853-5457478b-a9d5-47f3-9a4e-b44afc090997.png)
 Requirements:

-##High Level Requirements:
+High Level Requirements:
-       -->Energy Reducing the amount of electricity or time used saves energy.
+       Energy Reducing the amount of electricity or time used saves energy.
-       -->Battery life should be as long as possible.
+       Battery life should be as long as possible.
-       -->Must use an IC that fits in a camera of reasonable size.
+       Must use an IC that fits in a camera of reasonable size.

-##Low Level Reaquirements:
+Low Level Reaquirements:
-       -->battery life (power x time) Metrics that are restricted -->Values must fall below (or occasionally exceed) a specified threshold.
-Metrics for optimization -->Made as many improvements as possible to the product Metrics can be limited as well as optimised.
+       battery life (power x time) Metrics that are restricted Values must fall below (or occasionally exceed) a specified threshold.
+Metrics for optimization Made as many improvements as possible to the product Metrics can be limited as well as optimised.

  Block Diagram: